Conor-Carmichael/Professional-Network-Maintenance/README.md

 # How to Use This Project yourself:

 Download the code, store it in a place of your choice.
 Run the code for initializing with 'python Driver.py'.
 Enter 1 to go through initialization.
 Data will be store withing a directory data/ that will be made within the directory you place the rest of the code in.
+After setting everyting up, you can move to scheduling the emailing and (soon) texting.

+How To Schedule:
+For ubuntu (how I wrote it to work)- you can schedule it with cron, to run at a certain time each day.
+Step by step instructions:
+1) open a terminal
+2) 'crontab -e' this opens the crontab editing screen (crontab is a list of cronjobs, which are tasks scheduled to be run)
+3) (Good reference to understand format of scheduling: http://www.adminschoice.com/crontab-quick-reference) at the top of the window type->
+'0 8 * * * cd path/to/where/scripts-are-downloaded && usr/bin/python /path/to-scripts/ScheduledTasks.py'
+This will run the script at 8 am everyday. 'cd' to the files because the files are dependent on the relative paths of the files.

+Windows instructions coming soon.